 You do not have to talk

 AA meetings can take one of several forms (Step discussion, Topic discussion, Speaker, etc.).
-Definitions of the more basic formats can be found here, but at any AA meeting you will find alcoholics talking about what drinking did to their lives and personalities, what actions they took to help themselves, and how they are living their lives today.
+Definitions of Open or Closed meetings can be found here, but at any AA meeting you will find alcoholics talking about what drinking did to their lives and personalities, what actions they took to help themselves, and how they are living their lives today.
 The chairperson might ask if you wish to speak, but you do not have to say anything if you don’t want to.
 You can simply say “pass”.